The Kensington Diary

 Providenciales is within easy reach from the UK with a direct flight via British Airways OR an indirect flight to save costs with American Airlines.
 Children will be occupied with luxurious kids clubs within gorgeous hotels plus plenty of beach and pool activities.

 Perfect for: Picture perfect beaches, reefs with swimming distance from the shore and luxurious suites with private butlers

 The Yucatan Peninsula in Mexico offers so much with it's child-friendly east-coast beaches.

 Beyond the beaches, there’s the ancient Maya ruins like Chichén Itzá, wildlife reserves and cenotes or sinkholes formed where porous limestone bedrock has given way and is fed by underground springs.

 April is near perfect weather with warm days of 32 °C and barely any rain.
 You will find it's at the end of a peak period so it could be a little busy, depending on where you stay.

 Cancun is within easy reach from the UK with a direct flight OR an indirect flight to save costs via British Airways, American Airlines or Virgin Atlantic.
 Children will be occupied at easy going hotels with a range of childcare facilities.

 Perfect for: Lots of adventures in cenotes, picture perfect beaches and a bit of history

-Cape Verde is within easy reach from the UK with a 6 hour direct flight via British Airways OR indirect flights with a European airline.
-Children will be occupied at easy going hotels which offer a range of activities.
+Cape Town and Johannesburg are within easy reach from the UK with a direct flight via British Airways or Virgin Atlantic.
+Children will be occupied at easy going hotels with a friendly staff.

 I really hope you found this helpful.
 Have a happy half term break!